kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/applications.rst

 .. note::

 	Additive suboptimality enforces two requirements.
-Through :math:`SO(\mathcal{M})`, it requires the model to capture in :math:`f(x)` as much of the information about :math:`y` that is in :math:`x`.
-Through :math:`I(y-f(x); f(x))` it requires predictions to be as independent as possible from predictions or, said differently, it requires the model to be accurate or at least hard to make more accurate in and additive fashion.
+Through :math:`SO(\mathcal{M})`, it requires the model to capture in :math:`f(x)` as much of the information about :math:`y` that is in :math:`x` as possible.
+Through :math:`I(y-f(x); f(x))` it requires residuals to be as independent as possible from predictions or, said differently, it requires the model to be accurate or at least hard to improve in an additive fashion.

 	Reducing :math:`ASO` to zero ensures that, not only can we no longer improve our regression model additively, but we have exploited all the insights in :math:`x` about :math:`y`.